 Jessica Malouf PT, DPT has received competency in vestibular rehabilitation for children and adults from the American Physical Therapy Association, Emory University, and Speciality Therapy Source.
-She has over 8 years of experience evaluating and treating dizziness and balance dysfunction and is a member of the Vestibular Disorders Association (VEDA).
+She has been evaluating and treating dizziness and balance dysfunction since 2008 and is a member of the Vestibular Disorders Association (VEDA).

 Causes of dizziness treated at mainstay include:

 Benign paroxysmal positional vertigo (BPPV), vestibular neuritis, labyrinthitis, unilateral and bilateral vestibular hypofunction/loss, migraine associated vertigo, visual vertigo, persistent postural-perceptual dizziness (chronic subjective dizziness), cervicogenic dizziness, Miniere's disease, dizziness related to anxiety, and vertigo/dizziness after TBI or stroke.